-A founding purpose of the National PTA is to promote safety for children and youth by working to set a standard for the care and protection of children and youth.
-National PTA realizes the technological advances that have an impact on the welfare of children and their families.
+A founding purpose of National PTA is to promote safety for children and youth by working to set a standard for the care and protection of children and youth.
+PTA realizes that technological advances have an impact on the welfare of children and their families.
 PTA urges its members at all levels to monitor, support and advocate for laws, regulations and programs that:

-- Offers the right of free speech by individuals and the need to uphold freedom of the press including the First Amendment rights of children and youth.
+• Offer the right of free speech by individuals and recognize the need to uphold freedom of the press including the First Amendment rights of children and youth.

-- Opposes using children and/or their personal information to gather data to be used as a marketing tool.
+• Oppose using children and/or their personal information to gather data to be used as a marketing tool.

-- Supports efforts to encourage broadcasters of network and cable stations to refrain from showing adult films and programming during hours when children are at home and during the early evening.
+• Support efforts to encourage broadcasters of network and cable stations to refrain from showing adult films and programming during hours when children are at home and during the early evening.